kae4ka/asd-project/tasks/task_9_1/README.md

 Basic flow:
 1. Connection owner receives a notification of a pending access request.
+2. System checks owner access to selected extDatamodule.
-2. Owner navigates to the "Access Requests" section in the ETL service.
+3. Owner navigates to the "Access Requests" section in the ETL service.
-3. System displays a list of pending access requests with requester information and reasons.
+4. System displays a list of pending access requests with requester information and reasons.
-4. Owner selects a request to review.
+5. Owner selects a request to review.
-5. System shows detailed information about the requester.
+6. System shows detailed information about the requester.
-6. Owner decides to approve or deny the request for the requester.
+7. Owner decides to approve or deny the request for the requester.
-7. Owner submits their decision.
+8. Owner submits their decision.
-8. System updates the access permissions accordingly.
+9. System updates the access permissions accordingly.
    - If approved, the requester is granted access to the datamodule connection.
    - If denied, the requester is notified with the owner's decision.
-9. System sends a notification to the requester informing them of the decision.
+10. System sends a notification to the requester informing them of the decision.

 ---